Marilyn-H/Online-Doodle/README.md

 **Color:** Specifiy the color of the strokes used on the drawing.

-## Credits:

-Created by
+###Created by

-...Rosa Aquino
+Rosa Aquino

-...Ernest Gaddi
+Ernest Gaddi

-...Marilyn Henein
+Marilyn Henein

-...Sargis Hovhannisyan
+Sargis Hovhannisyan

-...Raul Pool
+Raul Pool